A quick story.

 An officiant’s role is to be the swiss army knife of your wedding vendors.
 So try to find an officiant that, aside from being an officiant, isn’t afraid to jump in an help with last minute details.

-The fact is, I’ve officiated weddings with some of the most highly regarded wedding planners and yet have had to step in because the wedding planner was busy elsewhere or didn’t know how to set up a unity ceremony or cut the cake.
+The fact is, I’ve officiated weddings with some of the most highly regarded wedding planners in the industry and have had to step in because the wedding planner was busy elsewhere or didn’t know how to set up a unity ceremony or cut the cake.

 It’s worth spending a little time on choosing the person to guide you down the road to wedded bliss.
 But I wouldn’t spend too much time on it…you have flowers and a dress to worry about. 😊